Ambulosine/Ambulosine/README.md

-- 👋 Hi, I’m @  Ambulose
+- 👋 Hi, I’m @  Ambulose and just like you, i love coding.
 - 👀 I’m interested in ...Full Stack developer
-- 🌱 I’m currently learning ...HTML, CSS, JavaScript
+- 🌱 I’m currently learning ...HTML, CSS, JavaScript and C.
-- 💞️ I’m looking to collaborate on ...Some projects
+- 💞️ I’m looking to collaborate on ...Some Projects & Challenges.
 - 📫 How to reach me ... ambulose2019@gmail.com

 <!---